-Quizzes
+Daily Quizzes

-Due Date: Daily (at the beginning of each class; 1 through 8)
+Due Date: Each class from classes 1 through 8.

-Weight: 20%
+Weight: 20% (2.5% per quiz)

 Students will be expected to read the assigned chapters in the text and other assigned readings and be prepared to write a graded quiz based on these reading assignments.
+Other than approvals that have been established through the Request for Excused Absence form or the Application for Assignment Extension form, no make-up guizzes will be permitted.

-Daily Summary
+Class Summary